Understand Power Apps Studio

 Properties pane - properties list for the selected object in UI format.

->

-> Virtual agent: Get help building your app from a virtual agent.
+Settings and virtual agent: Go to the settings or get help building your app from a virtual agent.

->

-> Screen selector: Switch between different screens in an app.
+Screen selector: Switch between different screens in an app.

 Change canvas screen size: Change the size of the canvas during an authoring experience in Power Apps Studio.

 Let's understand each option in Power Apps Studio in detail.

 1 – Power Apps Studio modern command bar